postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 # Generating run-time code

-Templates utilize the `dynamic` type to represent types unknown to the template developer.
+Templates use the `dynamic` type to represent types unknown to the template developer.
 For example, an aspect may not know the return type of the methods to which it is applied in advance.
 The return type is represented by the `dynamic` type.

 ```cs
 dynamic?
 OverrideMethod()